IDA's Milestones for Animals

 2016

-Following in the footsteps of our respected annual list of 10 Worst Zoos for Elephants, IDA launches a brand new 10 Worst Tanks initiative to expose the cruelty inherent in keeping whales and dolphins captive and highlight the worst facilities in North America.
+IDA launches a brand new 10 Worst Tanks initiative to expose the cruelty inherent in keeping whales and dolphins captive, and highlight the worst facilities in North America.
 The list helps play a key role in securing the Orca Protection Act in California.

-31 dogs living at IDA’s Hope Animal Sanctuary in Mississippi started the year heartworm positive.
-Thanks to the generosity of IDA supporters, all 31 were successfully treated for the condition and given a new lease of life.
+Thirty-one dogs living at Hope Animal Sanctuary are successfully treated for heartworm and given a new lease on life.

-Governor Jerry Brown signs a historic law to protect captive elephants from brutal bullhook abuse in California.
-Thanks to the voices of IDA supporters, we are able to make ourselves heard to help pass this crucial legislation.
+Gov. Jerry Brown signs a historic law to protect captive elephants from brutal bullhook abuse in California with the support of thousands of IDA members.

 2017

-Undercover IDA investigations into the chicken industry exposed the free range myth and resulted in hundreds of thousands of people learning the truth.
-IDA revealed the horrific suffering of thousands of animals crammed into steel sheds, many with severe ammonia burns, while others resorted to cannibalism.
-The findings of our investigation is shared far and wide by the Daily Mail, ABC, and Australia’s #1 TV News show, Channel 7 News.
+An IDA investigation into the chicken industry exposes the free-range myth and result in hundreds of thousands of people learning the truth.
+The findings of our investigation are shared far and wide by the Daily Mail, ABC, and Australia’s #1 TV News show, Channel 7 News.

-IDA’s Justice for Animals campaign launches a reward offer to catch a Mississippi man who poisoned six family dogs.
-Within minutes of the offer airing on TV, we had two tips that eventually lead to the capture of the man who is now facing trial.
+IDA posts a reward offer to catch a Mississippi man who poisoned six family dogs.
+Within minutes of the offer airing on TV, two tips eventually lead to the perpetrator's capture and trial.

-The Justice for Animals campaign rescues four neglected horses who were reported by concerned locals.
-The horses were in dire need of medical attention with one having exposed bones along his face.
+IDA rescues four neglected horses in dire need of medical attention in Miss.
 After a sensational rescue, all the horses begin the road to recovery.

 2018

-IDA catches a Mississippi man who poisoned three dogs within minutes of a local TV news station airing our reward offer.
-Essential renovations take place in Mississippi at the Hope Animal Sanctuary thanks to IDA supporters.
-These upgrades will continue to allow the Hope Animal Sanctuary to provide protection and rehabilitation to thousands of abused, neglected and cast-off animals in the Deep South.
+Essential renovations take place at 25-year-old Hope Animal Sanctuary in Miss., thanks to IDA supporters.
+These upgrades will continue to allow the sanctuary to provide protection and rehabilitation to thousands of abused, neglected and cast-off animals in the Deep South.

 2019

-In a gut-wrenching effort, IDA joins Korean activists to seize a dog meat truck in South Korea, saving 28 dogs from slaughter during Boknal.
-After receiving thousands of emails from our supporters, Baskin Robbins begins serving two new delicious vegan ice cream flavors.
+After receiving thousands of emails from IDA supporters, Baskin Robbins begins serving two new delicious vegan ice cream flavors.

 2020